chiao45/ams562-notes/intro/lec0.rst

 .. the following information might be outdated!

 The current standard is C++17.
-However, in scientific computing, the truth is that there is usually a lag between current standard in practice and current ISO standard.
-The good news is that most of open-sourced projects have moved/ are moving to C++11, it's safe to assume C++11 and teach it in a course with title *scientific programming*.
+However, in scientific computing, the truth is that there usually exists a gap between current standard in practice and current ISO standard.
+The good news is that most of open-sourced projects have moved or are moving to C++11, it's safe to assume C++11 for audiences who are interested in *scientific programming*.
 As a matter of fact, the first feature-complete GCC was version 4.8.1 [#]_, which was released on May 31, 2013 [#]_.
 Also, our
 `Seawulf <https://it.stonybrook.edu/help/kb/understanding-seawulf>`_